Iran's ally Russia may spoil nuclear talks to keep oil price high - KESQ

 Lavrov said Russia wanted a written guarantee from the US that Moscow’s trade, investment and military-technical cooperation with Iran would not be hindered in any way by Western sanctions on Moscow.

-“Both Russia and China were written into the JCPOA to handle specific elements,” said Trita Parsi, vice-president of the Quincy Institute in Washington DC, referring to the 2015 Iran nuclear agreement.
+“Both Russia and China were written into the JCPOA to handle specific elements,” said Trita Parsi, vice-president of the Quincy Institute in Washington, DC.
 “Some of the low enriched uranium was supposed to be shipped out to Russia” and some of that activity could fall under the new sanctions the US is imposing on Russia, he said.

 Russia’s demands could be legitimate, said Parsi, but they could also be a pretext to delay a new agreement with Iran.

-Note: A previous version of this story mischaracterized Iran’s response to Russia’s demands.
-It has been corrected.